 The 14 members of the most energetic Committee of KY can be recognized from their sporty and vibrant adidas jackets.
 LiHy’s goal is to provide students with unforgettable memories - and of course, to have fun at the same time!

 MC organizes events where every master's student can come relax and network with people across all different majors.
-Whether it’s a casual hangout, an excursion, or a sparkling gala, there’s always something interesting to do, and new people to meet.
+Whether it’s a song night such as Masters' Night, a casual hangout, or a party on a boat, there’s always something fun to do and new people to meet!
 The committee members are both experienced KY actives who are up for one more year, as well as fresh faces who are still interested in volunteering during the later stages of their studies.
-Maybe this is your next master’s year, who knows?
-We hope to see many of you in our upcoming autumn events, so stay alert.
-Let’s have an unforgettable time together!
+Note that you do not need to have any previous experience or be a master's student in order to apply!
+Maybe this is your next year, who knows?

 It is very likely that your first touch to KY and the School of Business has been your very own tutor.
 Tutor Committee, TC, recruits and trains all the new tutors that will lead you to the world of Aalto, academia, KY and memorable student life.
 The main goal for TC is to assure that all the tutors are top-notch and can create a safe and enjoyable atmosphere for the new students, while having a great time too.
 TC organizes all the tutor events such as Tutor Cottage and helps to create an unforgettable journey for the tutors.